partha2018/maintenance-cost-minimization-for-wind-turbine/README.md

-### Machine Learning

-I used the following unsupervised and supervised machine Learning methods for this project :

-*  **Principal Components Analysis**
-*  **t-SNE**
-*  **Clustering (OPTICS)**
-*  **Support Vector Machine (SVM) + Dimensionality Reduction**
-*  **XGBoost + FFT**
-*  **Recurrents neural networks**

-Careful data preprocessing and dimensionality reduction leads to a perfect score of `100%` accuracy,f1-macro,precision and recal l with all the methods above.
-Methods perform reasonably well on the raw data as well with the accuracy of `96.4%` after the K-f old cross validation.

 ## Objective
-“ReneWind” is a company working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
+“Vestas” is a company working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
 They have shared a ciphered version of the data, as the data collected through sensors is confidential (the type of data collected varies with companies).
 Data has 40 predictors, 40000 observations in the training set and 10000 in the test set.

 The objective is to build various classification models, tune them and find the best one that will help identify failures so that the generator could be repaired before failing/breaking and the overall maintenance cost of the generators can be brought down.